scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 The latter two take the `preSuperEnv` environment computed by `preSuperStats` as parameter.
 All functions also receive the class captures `data` and the value of `new.target`.

-The helper also takes the `superClass` as argument, as well as an array describing what `fields` should be created.
-The `fields` array contains an even number of elements:

-* even indices are field names,
-* odd indices are the initial value of the corresponding field.

-The method `ClassEmitter.genCreateJSClassFunction` is responsible for generating the code that calls `createJSClass`.
-After that call, it uses more straightforward helpers to install the instance methods/properties and static methods/properties.
-Those are created as `function` closures, which mimics the run-time spec behavior of the `class` construct.

-In the future, we may also want to generate a specialized version of `createJSClass` for each declared non-native JS class.
+In the future, we may still want to improve a bit on this scheme.
+In particular, we should be able to return multiple values from `superArgs`, one for each argument.
+Wasm functions that return multiple Wasm values are exposed to JS as returning a JS array of the results.
-It could specialize the shape of constructor parameters, the shape of the arguments to the super constructor, and the fields.
+We can then statically know the number of elements of that array and how to pass them to the super constructor, avoiding the `...spread` operator.

+Furthermore, we could fuse `preSuperStats` and `superArgs` in a single Wasm function, returning both the `preSuperEnv` and the arguments to the super constructor call.

 ## Exceptions